kubestellar/kubestellar/test/scale-infra/README.md

     ```
     cd test/scale-infra
-    ./deploy_ks_cp_infra.sh --region us-east-2 --vpc_name ks-core --k8s_num_masters 1 --k8s_num_workers 2 --instances_type t2.xlarge   --aws_key_name mykey  --arch x86_64 --ec2_image_id <ami-xyz> --ks_release 0.25.1
+    ./deploy_ks_cp_infra.sh --region us-east-2 --vpc-name ks-core --k8s-num-masters 1 --k8s-num-workers 2 --instances_type t2.xlarge --aws-key-name mykey  --arch x86_64 --ec2-image-id <aws-ami> --ks-release 0.25.1
     ```

     The above command creates the required AWS infrastructure including a VPC, security groups and EC2 instances.
 Then, it creates a Kubernetes cluster deployed using Kubeadm.
 Lastly, it deploys the KubeStellar core components.
-You can use the flag `--ks_release` to specify the KubeStellar release.
+You can use the flag `--ks-release` to specify the KubeStellar release.
 Kubestellar is deployed using the [KS helmchart](https://github.com/kubestellar/kubestellar/tree/main/core-chart) configured with a ITS of type host.

+    You can also use the flag `--vpc-name` to specify the name for the [AWS virtual private cloud](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) to deploy your infrastructure in a logically isolated virtual network: *we strongly recommend to use your name or AWS IAM user ID*.

     Upon completion of the script's execution, an Ansible inventory file containing the IP addresses of the nodes that constitute the Kubernetes cluster will be generated at the current directory at `.data/hosts_core`.